Key takeaways

 Factors that affect domain name cost:

-- Privacy protection.
-Often adds $10–15/year, though Network Solutions’ private domain registration includes it free for the first month.
+- Privacy protection: Many providers now include domain privacy for free, while others charge around $5–15 per year.
+Network Solutions’ private domain registration includes it free for the first month.

-For personal websites, a basic domain is typically the cheapest expense in overall website maintenance costs.
+For personal websites, a basic domain is typically the least expensive part of overall website maintenance.
 But for a small business, the domain name is a branding asset.
-That’s why it’s often worth paying more for a memorable and professional URL.
+That’s why it’s often worth paying more for a memorable, professional URL that supports long-term growth and search engine visibility.

 See our guide on creative domain names for ideas.